Jean Perrin: Research

 Perrin was also the recipient of numerous prestigious awards including the Joule Prize of the Royal Society in 1896 and the La Caze Prize of the French Academy of Sciences.
 He was twice appointed a member of the Solvay Committee at Brussels in 1911 and in 1921.
-He also held memberships with the Royal Society of London and with the Academies of Sciences of Belgium, Sweden, Turin, Prague, Romania and China.
-He became a Commander of the Legion of Honour in 1926 and was made Commander of the Order of Léopold (Belgium).
+He also held memberships with the Royal Society of London and with the Academies of Sciences of Belgium, China, Prague, Romania, Soviet Unio, Sweden and Turin.
+He was Docteur honoris causa at the universities of Berlin, Columbia, Ghent, Oxford and Princeton.
+In 1926, he was made Commander of the Order of Léopold (Belgium) and of the French Legion of Honour, then Grand officier in 1937.

 In 1919, Perrin proposed that nuclear reactions can provide the source of energy in stars.
-He realized that the mass of a helium atom is less than that of four atoms of hydrogen, and that the mass-energy equivalence of Einstein implies that the nuclear fusion (4 H → He) could liberate sufficient energy to make stars shine for billions of years.
+He realised that the mass of a helium atom is less than that of four atoms of hydrogen, and that the mass-energy equivalence of Einstein implies that the nuclear fusion (4 H → He) could liberate sufficient energy to make stars shine for billions of years.
 A similar theory was first proposed by American chemist William Draper Harkins in 1915.
 It remained for Hans Bethe and Carl Friedrich von Weizsäcker to determine the detailed mechanism of stellar nucleosynthesis during the 1930s.

 In 1927, Perrin founded the Institut de Biologie Physico-Chimique together with chemist André Job and physiologist André Mayer.
 Funding was provided by Edmond James de Rothschild.
-In 1937, Perrin established the Palais de la Découverte, a science museum in Paris.

-Perrin is considered the founding father of the National Centre for Scientific Research (Centre National de la Recherche Scientifique (CNRS)).
-Following a petition by Perrin signed by over 80 scientists, among them eight Nobel Prize laureates, the French education minister set up the Conseil Supérieur de la Recherche Scientifique (French National Research Council) in April 1933.
+In April 1933, following a petition by Perrin signed by over 80 scientists, among them eight Nobel Prize laureates, the new French education minister (succeeding in this position, to his friend Irène Curie, daughter of Pierre and Marie Curie) set up the Conseil Supérieur de la Recherche Scientifique (French National Research Council).

 In 1936, Perrin, now an undersecretary for research, founded the Service Central de la Recherche Scientifique (French Central Agency for Scientific Research).
 Both institutions were merged under the CNRS umbrella on 19 October 1939.